-Area 7 Rangitikei Narrows and Gorges Location: NZ Topo 50 Map BK35, BK36 Description: Rangitikei River from The Narrows to downstream of Mangaweka.
-Very steeply sided, incised, meandering river valley and gorges with significant tracts of remnant indigenous riparian vegetation and exposed rocky outcrops.
+Area 7 Rangitikei Narrows and Gorges Location: NZ Topo 50 Map BK35, BK36 Description: ows to downstream of Mangaweka.
+Very steeply sided, and gorges with significant tracts of remnant indigenous rocky outcrops.
 ONL/ONF/Amenity: Outstanding Natural Feature Natural Science Geological/Geomorphological Deeply incised river valley with very steep-sided faces, sometimes with exposed rock outcrops or limestone bluffs.
 Demonstrative of river erosion processes through soft marine sedimentary layers.
 Biological/Ecological Indigenous riparian vegetation enhances ecological value and river water quality.
-Hydrological Water in the river and from stream tributaries has significant quality and quantity values, particular on uses downstream.
+Hydrological Water in the river and from stream tributaries has significant quality and quantity values, particularly on uses downstream.
 National water conservation order under current DP.
 Perceptual Memorability Highly memorable feature due to dramatic scale and steepness of landform incision rising from the watercourse - more dramatic than surrounding folded landforms due to the presence of a significant waterway.
 Riparian flora adds to memorability as being an extension of the Aorangi ONL and a contrast to the modified pastoral landscape.
 Legibility/Expressiveness Very expressive of erosion formation processes.
 Transient Deep gorges likely to have some impact on microclimatic conditions, such as creation of mist on colder mornings.
 Aesthetic Very high aesthetic values as a result of the scale and depth of incision, a dramatic and awe-inspiring landscape feature, with a meandering pattern of gullies that contrast with the pastoral landscape.
 Naturalness Very high degree of natural character as a result of scale of geological processes and presence of indigenous riparian vegetation.
 Lack of building structures.
-Associational Historical Unknown Tangata Whenua The Rangitikei River has significant cultural value to Maori for its life-giving properties and connections to ancestry.
+Associational Historical Unknown

+Tangata Whenua The Rangitikei River has significant cultural value to Maori for its life-giving properties and connections to ancestry.
 Important access route for early Maori.
 Shared/Recognised The gorge parts of the Rangitikei River are widely recognised by local people and form a key part of the identity of the central Rangitikei Region.
 Widely recognised for its white-water rafting opportunities.
 Many photographs available online.
 Recreational Rafting, canoeing, bungy, gravity canyon.
 Trout fishing.
-Summary of Key Values awe-inspiring and highly memor es due to legibility of geological processes.
-Dramatic, able due to scale of incision, integrity of valley sides, ading landscape.
-Ecological and water quality values digenous riparian vegetation.
+Summary of Key Values awe-inspiring and highly memora bes due to legibility of geological processes.
+Dramatic, ble due to scale of incision, integrity of valley sides, and g landscape.
+Ecological and water quality values ligenous riparian vegetation.